SeaOfLee/recipes/banana_bread_muffins.md

 3. Add vanilla extract, eggs, and mashed bananas to butter & sugar mixture, stir until well combined.
 4. Stir banana mixture into flour mixture, stir just to moisten.
 Add chocolate chips & stir to distribute chocolate pieces.
 5. Using a size 50 cookie scoop (1.28 tbsp per scoop), put 2 scoops of dough in each muffin tin, approximately 2.5 tbsp per tin.
 6. Bake for 25-30 minutes, until tops are golden brown and muffin springs back when pressed.
-Allow to cool 10 minutes before eating.
+Allow to cool 10 minutes before eating!

 ##### Notes